While some people are lucky enough to be near places where they can ski all year round, most of us need to put our ski gear away once springtime hits.

 The first thing to do anytime that you are storing your ski boots (whether for a day or for a year), is to make sure they are completely dry.
 You need to make sure that every part of the boot doesn’t have any moisture.

+You will want to take out both the liner and insole and individually dry them both off.
 You can dry them by hand, or can use a boot dryer.
 However, be careful when using some dryers as they can get very hot.

 This can potentially lead to melted liners or insoles.
 Before drying them, it is also a good idea to give them a little cleaning if the boots or liners are dirty.